fspoettel/advent-of-code-2021/README.md

 ---

-This repository has been generated with the [advent-of-code-rust](https://github.com/fspoettel/advent-of-code-rust) template.
+Generated with the [advent-of-code-rust](https://github.com/fspoettel/advent-of-code-rust) template.

-## Use this template
+## Create your own

  1. Open the [advent-of-code-rust](https://github.com/fspoettel/advent-of-code-rust) template on Github.
  2. Click `Use this template` and create your repository.